spine-tools/SpineOpt.jl/docs/src/how_to/write_a_constraint.md

 ### The actual constraint code

-I feel it's about time we finally start writing our constraint.
+I guess it's about time we finally start writing our constraint.
 We will split our code in two functions:

 - A function that receives a SpineOpt model object `m` and returns an `Array` containing all the constraint indices.